 TC Electronic Helix

-The TC Electronic Helix (link to check the price on Amazon) is another incredible phaser pedal.
+The TC Electronic Helix is another incredible phaser pedal.
 This one's even still in production!

 This TC phaser pedal has both stereo inputs and outputs to handle and produce beautiful and wide phase-shifted signals.
 This versatile phaser is well-deserving of a spot on this list.

 The Helix sounds incredible right out of the box and can be dialled in to sound absolutely perfect in your specific rig.
 Its compact form factor makes it an easy fit on most pedalboards.

 There are 4 knobs to control the phaser circuit of the Helix: